Have you ever had a cucumber sandwich?

 It has tender flesh, with a thin, edible peel and tiny or no seeds.
 Some stores sell it as a burpless cucumber, European cucumber, hothouse cucumber or seedless cucumber.

 1. PEEL or score lengthwise the dark green peel of the cucumber.
 If you have an English cucumber or other thin-skin variety, cut a thin slice and see if you enjoy it with the peel on.
-You can easily get very thin slices using a
+You can easily get very thin slices using a mandoline.
+It’s all up to you.

 Any tea goes with cucumber sandwiches; brew your favorite hot or iced tea.